-Before the Predators were ever a thought the SI Bulldogs were Staten Island’s premier semi-pro football team.
+Before the Predators were ever a thought the SI Bulldogs were Staten Island’s premier adult amateur football team.
 Many of the core players and some of the old staff helped the form the Preds as we know them today.
 Some of the players or staff members that have later become a who’s who of SI Football coaching were Greg Rocco, Greg Manos and Jim Munson.

-Coached by Paul Barchitta and Bob Campbell the Bulldogs were an independent team and boasted a record of 25 wins 6 losses and 1 tie in four years.
+Coached by SI legend Paul Barchitta and Bob Campbell the Bulldogs were an independent team and boasted a record of 25 wins 6 losses and 1 tie in four years.
 Given a national stage in 1992 they were the first minor league football team in the USA ever to host the Russian National Football Team.
 The Bulldogs won the game 36 - 6.
 RB John Martello a former Predator coach and player was the Co-MVP of that game.
 The Bulldogs out hit and hustled the Russian national team all night long while piling up over 300 rushing yards between RB's Martello and Chris LaGrego.

 Another Bulldog highlight came the following year when they defeated the national #1 ranked Brooklyn Knights 7 - 0 at Midwood field in Brooklyn.
 Stars of that game were DT Chris Manos, WR Billy Simo, WR Alfredo Martinez, (Former NFL Pro & NY Jets) QB Walter Briggs, OLB Mike Steavens, MLB Matt Hellman and LB Dave Suarez.
 With the game tied at zero going into the fourth quarter QB Briggs hit WR Simo with two consecutive completions one for 58 and another for 15 and capped off the drive with a 10 yard pass to WR Alfredo Martinez for the only score.
 Steavens, Hellman, Suarez and Manos helped shut down the highly touted Knight offense.